Quantum Error Correction for Beginners: Loss protection

 As you can see, the circuit constructions for full fault-tolerant state preparation (and error correction) are not simple circuits.
 However, they are easy to design in generic ways when employing stabilizer coding.

-\section{Loss Protection}
+\section{Loss protection}

-So far we have focused the discussion on correction techniques which assume that error processes maintain the assumption of a qubit structure to the Hilbert space.
+So far we have focused the discussion on correction techniques which assume that error processes maintain a qubit structure to the Hilbert space.
 As we noted in section~\ref{sec:lossleakage}, the loss of physical qubits within the computer violates this assumption and in general requires additional correction machinery beyond what we have already discussed.

-For the sake of completeness, this section examines some correction techniques for qubit loss.
+This section examines a basic correction techniques for qubit loss.
 Specifically, we detail one such scheme which was developed with single photon based architectures in mind.

 Protecting against qubit loss requires a different approach than other general forms of quantum errors such as environmental decoherence or systematic control imperfections.
 The cumbersome aspect related to correcting qubit loss is detecting the presence of a qubit at the physical level.
 The specific machinery that is required for loss detection is dependent on the underlying physical architecture, but the basic principal is that the presence or absence of the physical qubit must be determined without discriminating the actual quantum state.